Karl Mannheim: German phase (1919–1933)

-Theory of the sociology of knowledge and sociology of culture
+Theory of the sociology and of knowledge, sociology of culture

 Mannheim's theory on the sociology of knowledge is based on some of the epistemological discoveries of Immanuel Kant.
 Sociology of knowledge is known as a section of the greater field known as the sociology of culture.
-The idea of sociology of culture is defined as the relationship between culture and society.
+Sociology of culture is defined as study of the relationship between culture and society.

 There are two main branches of sociology of culture: a moderate branch and a radical branch.
 The moderate branch is represented by Max Scheler, who believed that social conditions do not affect the content of knowledge.
 The radical branch, on the contrary, highlighted that society is determined by all aspects of culture.
 When it came to the sociology of knowledge, Mannheim believed that it established a dependence of knowledge on social reality.
 Though Mannheim was far from being a Marxist, sociology of knowledge was largely based on Marx's theories regarding classes.

 Mannheim's central question of the sociology of knowledge, which tried to understand the relationship between society and knowledge, demonstrated his endeavors to solve the issue of "historical nature and unity of mind and life."
 Mannheim affirmed the sociology of knowledge as an "extrinsic interpretation and sets apart from the immanent interpretation of thought products."
 The immanent interpretation is based on one's understanding of intellectual content, which is limited to theoretical content of knowledge and the extrinsic interpretation is based on the capability to understand manifestations.

 Knowing the difference between these two types of interpretations helped Mannheim create a place for the sociology of knowledge in the scientific system, thus leaving the sociology of knowledge to stand opposite of the traditional human sciences and to interpret knowledge through an exploration of social reality.
 Mannheim claimed that the sociology of knowledge has to be understood as the visionary expression of "historical experience which has social reality at its vital center."

 In 1920, a series of his essays were published in Germany under the name Essays in Sociology of Knowledge.
 These essays focused on the search for the meaning behind social reality, the notion of "truth" and the role of the empirical intellectual in search for these truths.
 Another collection of his essays, Essays in Sociology of Culture, was posthumously published in 1956.
 It basically served to merge his concern with social reality and democracy.
 According to Mannheim, ideology was linked to a notion of reality, meanwhile culture focuses more so on the mind of the individual and how it perceives that reality, both, however, "still concerned with the role of the intelligentsia."

 Ideology and Utopia (1929)

-Mannheim is most well known for his study and analysis of ideologies and utopias.
-One of his main ideas regarding utopias is what he considers the "utopian mentality", which Mannheim describes in four ideal types: